FEniCS/dolfinx/README.md

 ### Spack

-Spack automates the installtion from source and is recommended for building DOLFINx on HPC systems.
+Spack automates the installation from source and is recommended for building DOLFINx on HPC systems.
 To build the most recent release using [Spack](https://spack.readthedocs.io/) (assuming a bash-compatible shell):